 The process looks like this:

 Easy right?
-I still need to clean the gas bowl though, some bowls do have a handy drain bolt, but I find it doesn’t remove the grit from the bowl.
+You’ll still need to clean the gas bowl, though, some bowls do have a handy drain bolt, but I find it doesn’t remove the grit from the bowl.

 Using Gas Stabilizer In Snowblower

+I advise all my customers to use gas stabilizers.
+It is especially important for engines that spend a good deal of time sitting idle.
 Blended gas is the issue.
-The ethanol blend tends to damage the rubber and plastic components of the fuel system in addition ethanol goes stale pretty quickly.
+The ethanol blend tends to damage the rubber and plastic components of the fuel system.
+In addition, ethanol goes stale pretty quickly.

-These type problems are easy to side step, but you’ll need to use a gas stabilizer.
+When ethanol goes off, it gummies up the fuel system, and that can be difficult and expensive to fix.
+These types of problems are easy to sidestep, but you’ll need to use a gas stabilizer.
 It’s a fuel additive specially formulated to protect the plastic and rubber components and also to keep the gas fresh.

-Mixing is easy, remembering to use it at the end of the season is the hard part.
+Mixing is easy; remembering to use it at the end of the season is the hard part.

-l shake the can and add it to all my small engine kit.
-The engines do need to run a while to work the treated gas throughout the fuel system.
+Each manufacturer has its own ratio; I use a brand named Sta-bill.
+I mix 1/2 ounce (1 tablespoon) of stabilizer with one gallon of gas. l shake the can and add it to all my small engine kit.
+The engines do need to run for a while to work the treated gas throughout the fuel system.

-This stuff works, it only costs a few dollars but will save you time, money and stress.
+This stuff works; it only costs a few dollars but will save you time, money, and stress.
 You can find the stabilizer I use here on the “Snowblower maintenance tools page”.
 You’re welcome!